-Fever in babies is a common concern among caregivers, though a fever itself is not dangerous.
+Fever in babies is a common concern among parents and caregivers.
+However, a fever itself is not dangerous.

-Caregivers may worry when they notice that a baby has a fever, although fever is a sign of a healthy immune system.
-Newborns, however, have more vulnerable bodies and a fever can signal a serious infection.
+A fever most often means that a baby’s body is fighting off an infection.
+Parents and caregivers may worry when they notice a baby has a fever, although this is a sign of a healthy immune system.
+However, because newborns have more vulnerable bodies, a fever can signal a serious infection.

-In this article, we look at the causes of a fever in babies, what it means, and when to see a doctor.
-We also discuss how to care for a baby with a fever.
+This article examines the causes of fever in babies, what it means, and when a parent or caregiver may want to take the baby to a doctor.
+It also discusses how to care for a baby with a fever.

-When taking a baby’s temperature, people can use a rectal thermometer for the most accurate results.
+When taking a baby’s temperature, a rectal thermometer generally gives the most accurate results.

 Fever in a child depends on the method of taking the temperature:

-- above 100°F using an oral thermometer (not accurate in infants)
+- above 100°F (37.8°C) using an oral thermometer, however, this method is not accurate in infants

-By itself, fever does not necessarily signal a serious illness.
-If the baby’s behavior is normal, they are likely to be OK.
-However, if a baby under 3 months of age has a fever higher than 100.4°F when taken rectally, a caregiver should call a doctor.
+By itself, a fever does not necessarily signal a serious illness.
+If the baby is behaving as they would, they are likely to be fine.
+However, if a baby under 3 months of age has a rectal temperature of 100.4°F (38°C) or higher, a parent or caregiver should call a doctor.

-Babies’ body temperatures can rise for many reasons other than illness, including extended crying, sitting in the hot sun, or spending time playing.
-Their temperature may also rise a little when they are teething.
+Additionally, the severity of a fever does not always indicate how unwell a child is at the time.
+The body temperatures of babies can rise for many reasons other than illness, including extended crying, sitting in the hot sun, or spending time playing.
+Their temperature may also slightly rise when they are teething.
 None of these things causes a fever.

-A baby’s body is less able to regulate temperature than an adult’s, meaning it can be more difficult for them to cool down during a fever.
+A baby’s body is also less able to regulate temperature than an adult body, meaning it can be more difficult for them to cool down during a fever.
 Their bodies are naturally warmer than an adult’s body because they are more metabolically active, which generates heat.